 Since betta fish are native to tropical habitats, it’s important that we provide them with a warm environment.
 Generally, most fishkeepers agree that the optimal temperature for betta fish is between 25 and 27 degrees Celcius (or 77 to 81 Fahrenheit).

-In order to provide optimal water temperature, fishkeepers should ensure that their aquarium is equipped with a reliable heating unit.
+In order to provide optimal water temperature, fishkeepers should ensure that their aquarium is equipped with a reliable tank heater for betta fish.
 Popular betta tank heaters include the EHEIM Jager and the Fluval E 100.